 The oldest African-American owned and operated Nursing Home in the State of Maryland.

 In 1920 – with the support of the churches they served as pastor – five ministers feeling the need for a Christian Nursing Home for the aged, purchased the first home at 1620 West Lexington Street.

 In 1952, UBMC President, Rev. Dr. J.T.
 Boddie, suggested that the original owners of the Home dissolve their own interests and give leadership to the UBMC.

 In 1954, the property at 2801 Rayner Avenue in Baltimore City was purchased to house the MBAH.
 The Home opened at its new location on March 4th.

 In January 1970, the Home suffered extensive fire damage.
 Between 1970 and 1974 extensive renovations were made.

 Ground Breaking Ceremony

 In 1977, a ground breaking was held to celebrate additions to the present Home.

-A Century Of Excellence in Nursing
+A Century Of Excellence

 We are committed to providing expert nursing care in a family oriented environment.
 A holistic approach is used to ensure that the physical, mental, social and spiritual well-being of out residents is met with compassion.
 In our warm and loving atmosphere, we promote dignity, respect and independence.
 We seek to gain trust and respect as a highly rated comprehensive and skilled care facility that feels much like home.